tokaa1/kawaii-watch/README.md

 ### kawaii-watch
-making AI's LIVE in realtime fall in love so we can watch.
+making AI's fall in love LIVE in REALTIME so we can watch.
 <img src="screenshot.png" alt="kawaii-watch">